ajv-validator/ajv/README.md

 - _logger_: sets the logging method.
 Default is the global `console` object that should have methods `log`, `warn` and `error`.
 See [Error logging](#error-logging).
 Option values:
   - logger instance - it should have methods `log`, `warn` and `error`.
 If any of these methods is missing an exception will be thrown.
   - `false` - logging is disabled.

-#### Referenced schema options

-- _missingRefs_: handling of missing referenced schemas.
-Option values:
-  - `true` (default) - if the reference cannot be resolved during compilation the exception is thrown.
-The thrown error has properties `missingRef` (with hash fragment) and `missingSchema` (without it).
-Both properties are resolved relative to the current base id (usually schema id, unless it was substituted).
-  - `"ignore"` - to log error during compilation and always pass validation.
-  - `"fail"` - to log error and successfully compile schema but fail validation if this rule is checked.
-- _extendRefs_: validation of other keywords when `$ref` is present in the schema.
-Option values:
-  - `"ignore"` (default) - when `$ref` is used other keywords are ignored (as per [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03#section-3) standard).
-A warning will be logged during the schema compilation.
-  - `"fail"` (recommended) - if other validation keywords are used together with `$ref` the exception will be thrown when the schema is compiled.
-This option is recommended to make sure schema has no keywords that are ignored, which can be confusing.
-  - `true` - validate all keywords in the schemas with `$ref` (the default behaviour in versions before 5.0.0).
 - _loadSchema_: asynchronous function that will be used to load remote schemas when `compileAsync` [method](#api-compileAsync) is used and some reference is missing (option `missingRefs` should NOT be 'fail' or 'ignore').
 This function should accept remote schema uri as a parameter and return a Promise that resolves to a schema.
 See example in [Asynchronous compilation](#asynchronous-schema-compilation).

 #### Options to modify validated data